COMPANYNAMEHERE/video2gifs/README.md

 # Video to GIF Converter 🎥 ➞ 🎞️

-A web application for converting video clips into GIFs, optimized for web preview and sharing.
-Ideal for creating animated thumbnails or social media posts.
-Built using **Flask** and **MoviePy**, users can upload videos, select settings, and download the resulting GIFs easily.
+A web application for converting video clips into GIFs, optimized for web preview and easy sharing.
+This tool is perfect for creating animated thumbnails or social media posts.
+Built using **Flask** and **MoviePy**, it allows users to upload videos, customize settings, and effortlessly download high-quality GIFs.

 ## Features